StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 @Image(source: "FirebaseCLI", alt: "Screenshot showing the terminal and the running Firebase Emulators.")

-After the emulators have started up, you can run the application in your simulator to build, test, and run the application and see the results show up in Firebase.
+After the emulators have started up, you can open the web interface by navigating to `http://127.0.0.1:4000/` in your web browser.
+When you run the Spezi Template Application in the next step, you will be able to use the application and see data populating in the emulator.

 @Image(source: "FirebaseWeb", alt: "Screenshot showing Safari and the Firebase Emulators web interface.")

 ## 4. Run the App

 You can build and run the Spezi Template Application using [Xcode](https://developer.apple.com/xcode/) by opening up the **.xcodeproj** file in the root of the repository.
+Ensure that the `Run Destination` in the upper toolbar is set to an iOS simulator such as `iPhone 16 Pro (18.0)`.

-You can follow the Apple Documentation on [Building and running an app](https://developer.apple.com/documentation/xcode/building-and-running-an-app) to run the application in the iOS simulator right on your Mac.
+For more information and details on how to run the app on other simulators or physical devices, please see [Building and running an app](https://developer.apple.com/documentation/xcode/building-and-running-an-app) in the official Apple documentation.

 @Row(numberOfColumns: 4) {
     @Column(size: 3) {